Does My Child Need a Power of Attorney?

 Gentreo is the first online estate planning tool that lets you create, store, and share state-specific legal documents.
 The Gentreo Digital Family Vault allows you and your family, including your adult child, to securely store and share documents and information so that during a crisis, everyone who needs it has instant access to all necessary information.
 Your adult child can invite you and other loved ones to be a member of their Gentreo Team so you will be prepared in case of emergency.

 Gentreo lets you help your child quickly, easily, and affordably prepare the estate planning documents they need.
 We help you continue to protect them as they grow.
-Protecting your adult child legally is critical anytime, especially in the time of COVID
+Protecting your adult child legally is critical anytime.

 You taught your child to brush their teeth, ride a bike, and drive a car.
 Now, you can guide them through an important part of being an independent adult – creating their first estate plan.